 Claim denials are most common in cases of severe injury and/or disability, which are very expensive for an insurance company.
 Its adjusters are trained to dispute, deny, and devalue such claims to keep the company profitable.

 If your claim is denied, you have the right to file an appeal with the South Carolina Workers’ Compensation Commission (SCWCC) at any time within two years after your accident.
 Again, it’s not a good idea to wait.
 If you do, the insurance company might cite your delay as evidence that your injuries are not as serious as you say they are.
-Your next step is to consult an attorney, who can help you to file your appeal correctly and present your evidence successfully before the SCWCC or in court if necessary.

 The Need for Expert Witnesses Rergarding Your Workers' Compensation Denial